-The operating results for the East Coast Asphalt Operations will be seasonal and generally lower in the first and fourth quarters of the year.
+The operating results for the asphalt we will produce and sell will be seasonal and generally lower in the first and fourth quarters of the year.

 The operating results and selling prices of asphalt products we will produce can be seasonal.
 Asphalt demand is generally lower in the first and fourth quarters of the year as compared to the second and third quarters due to the seasonality of road construction.
 In addition, our natural gas costs can be higher during the winter months.
 Our operating results for the first and fourth calendar quarters may be lower than those for the second and third calendar quarters of each year as a result of this seasonality.